What is Tether – A Beginner’s Guide

 The Ethereum-based Tether allows for tokenized USD and EUR to be transferred over the Ethereum network.
 This enables interoperability with Ethereum-based protocols and Decentralised Applications (DApps) whilst allowing users to transact and exchange fiat pegged currencies across the Ethereum Network.

 Tether is uncomfortably close to the fiat banking system, and not just because of its obvious fiat linkage.
-Comparing to Bitcoin, Tether is centralized, permissioned, and trust-dependent.
+Compared to Bitcoin, Tether is centralized, permissioned, and trust-dependent.

 As a result, many crypto enthusiasts are naturally skeptical of Tether.
 However, without solid evidence of misconduct, the allegations made against Tether and Bitfinex are just elements in another FUD (fear, uncertainty, doubt) campaign.